Best Grow Bags For Vegetables in 2023

 Material: Plastic vs Fabric

 Grow bags come in two different varieties, plastic or fabric.
 Both types of grow bags should stay upright and hold their shape when filled with potting soil.
-Personally, I prefer plastic grow bags because they require much less watering.

 Windows or Flaps